 Ingredients

-- I start off with water-packed tuna, and I always buy chunk light (skipjack or tongol), since it's lower in mercury than chunk white (albacore).
+- Water-packed tuna.
+I always buy chunk light (skipjack or tongol), since it's lower in mercury than chunk white (albacore).

-- Next, to make my Tuna Pasta Salad a little healthier, I prep it with whole wheat macaroni.
+- Whole wheat macaroni.
+Opting for whole wheat just makes tuna macaroni salad a little healthier.
 You can use your favorite shape of pasta, and you may certainly use white pasta instead of whole wheat...just be sure to boil it in salted water for adequate seasoning.

-- I love hard boiled eggs in my tuna salad.
+- Hard-boiled eggs.
+I love diced eggs in my cold tuna pasta salad.
 I find two eggs to be the perfect amount, but you can always add more or less.

-- Furthermore, this recipe isn't complete without pickles for flavor and texture.
-I chop up both dill pickles and sweet pickles for a tasty surprise.
-I'm telling you, sweet plus savory makes any macaroni salad even better!
+- Dill pickles + sweet pickles.
+This recipe just isn't complete without pickles for flavor and texture.
+I chop up both dill and sweet for a tasty surprise.
+I'm telling you, sweet plus savory makes this recipe even better!

-- My mom always made Tuna Pasta Salad with mayonnaise, but I like to swap out half of the mayo for Greek yogurt.
+- Mayonnaise + Greek yogurt.
+My mom always made her tuna macaroni salad with mayonnaise, but I like to swap out half of the mayo for Greek yogurt.
 The flavor is still there, but the Greek yogurt reduces calories and adds protein while still keeping everything creamy dreamy.

-- Finally, the seasoning!
-Add enough salt and be generous with the freshly ground black pepper.
+- Salt + pepper.
+Don't forget the seasoning!
+Be sure to add enough salt and be generous with the freshly ground black pepper.

-- But you know what takes this salad from good to great?
+- Fresh dill.
+Do you know what takes this salad from good to great?
 DILL.
 If you can get your hands on some fresh dill, please, please, please use it!
 So.
 Good.
 But if your herb garden is currently blanketed by a layer of snow (or if your grocery store is flat out), not to worry...dried dill will do the trick just fine.
+Just keep in mind that dried dill is three times more potent than fresh, so you will only need to use one-third as much when substituting dried.

-My family enjoys our Tuna Pasta Salad nice and cold.
+My family enjoys our tuna macaroni salad nice and cold.
 And my personal opinion is that the tuna mixture needs time in the fridge for the flavors to blossom and blend.
 But if you mix in the pasta right away and let the whole thing chill for hours on end, the pasta often absorbs too much of the dressing and the salad gets rather dry.
 So here's my solution:

 - In a big bowl, mix up your tuna/eggs/pickles/mayo/Greek yogurt/dill/seasonings at least an hour ahead of time, but as far out as the night before.
 Cover and pop in the fridge.

-- Then, when you're getting close to lunch or dinner time, cook your macaroni (or shells or whatever) until al dente and run under cold water until no longer warm.
+- Then, when you're getting close to lunch or dinner time, cook your macaroni (or shells or whatever) in well-salted water until al dente, and then run under cold water until no longer warm.

 - Drain well and stir the pasta into the chilled tuna mixture.